magneticio/vamp/docs/content/cli/commands.md

 * [remove](#remove)
 * [version](#version)

-For more details about a specific command, try `vamp COMMAND --help`
+For more details about a specific command, use `vamp COMMAND --help`

 ## <a name="clone-breed"></a>Clone Breed